US STOCKS-Wall St opens up as chance of rate hike in 2015 dims

 By Abhiram Nandakumar

-Oct 5 U.S. stocks rose on Monday, with the S&P 500 up for the fifth day, after last week's disappointing jobs report hardened views that the Federal Reserve won't raise interest rates this year.
+Oct 5 Wall Street opened higher on Monday, after a disappointing U.S. jobs report on Friday hardened views that the Federal Reserve will not raise interest rates this year.

-Global stock markets were also higher on the prospect that near-zero interest rates will continue for a while yet.
+Global stock markets rose on Monday with investors expecting the era of near-zero interest rates to continue for a while yet.

-Friday's U.S. nonfarm payrolls report for September showed that job growth slowed in the last three months.
+Friday's U.S. nonfarm payrolls report for September showed job growth slowed in the last three months.

-"September was the best time to raise rates and now it looks like it was the only time they could raise rates," said Mohannad Aama, managing director, Beam Capital Management in New York.
-The Fed kept its benchmark rate unchanged in September, citing an uncertain global economic outlook and volatile markets.

-Aama said the uncertainty over rates was likely to continue as investors look for more consistency in economic reports.
+"Risk investors have taken an attitude that bad news is good news again," said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.

-Eric Rosengren, head of the Boston Fed, told Reuters on Monday that he still expected the Fed to raise rates this year despite the "weak" jobs report.
+Eric Rosengren, head of the Boston Fed, told Reuters on Monday that he still expects the Fed to raise rates this year despite the "weak" jobs report.

-However, traders are pricing in only a 31 percent chance of a December hike, down from 44 percent before the release of the jobs report, according to CME Group's FedWatch program.

-All 10 major S&P sectors were up, with the energy index's 1.4 percent rise leading the advancers.
+All ten major S&P sectors were up, with the energy index's 1.4 percent rise leading the advancers.

 Crude oil prices gained more than 2 percent after Russia said it was prepared to discuss the market with other producers.
-Exxon was up 0.3 percent, while Chevron gained nearly 2 percent.
+Exxon and Chevron gained more than 1 percent.

 With the third-quarter earnings season starting this week, investors are also starting to factor in what is likely to be the biggest fall in profits for S&P 500 companies in six years.

-Wall Street expects S&P 500 companies to report a 4.2 percent decline in earnings, according to Thomson Reuters data.
+Wall Street expects S&P 500 companies to report a 4.2 percent decline in profits, according to Thomson Reuters data.

-GE gained 4 percent to $26.49 after Nelson Peltz's Trian Fund Management disclosed a roughly 1 percent stake.
+GE gained 3.7 percent to $26.41 after Nelson Peltz's Trian Fund Management disclosed a roughly 1 percent stake in the company.
 The stock gave the biggest boost to the S&P 500.

-Alphabet , the restructured Google, rose more than 1 percent on its first day of trading.
+Alphabet Inc , the restructured Google, opened up about 0.2 percent on its first day of trading.
 Each share of the old Google is worth one share of Alphabet.

-The pace of growth in the U.S. services sector decelerated in September as new orders and business activity slowed, according to an industry report released on Monday.

-The Institute for Supply Management said its services index fell to 56.9 last month from 59 in August.
+The Institute of Supply Management's non-manufacturing PMI index is expected to have dropped to 57.7 in September from 59.0 in August.
+The data is due at 10 a.m.
+ET.

-The S&P 500 index showed eight new 52-week highs and no new lows, while the Nasdaq recorded 27 new highs and 20 new lows.
-(Reporting by Abhiram Nandakumar in Bengaluru; Editing by Savio D'Souza and Ted Kerr)
+The S&P 500 index showed four new 52-week highs and no new lows, while the Nasdaq recorded 11 new highs and four new lows.
+(Reporting by Abhiram Nandakumar in Bengaluru; Editing by Savio D'Souza)

 * Dow down 0.15 pct, S&P up 0.12 pct, Nasdaq up 0.36 pct (Updates to late afternoon)